balelulelo/balelulelo/README.md

-## Hi there, I'm Iqbal 👋
+## Hi there, I'm Iqbal (or Farrel for some people...) 👋

-I'm an Informatics Engineering Undergraduate Student at Institut Teknologi Sepuluh Nopember Surabaya, Indonesia.
+I'm an Informatics Engineering Student at Institut Teknologi Sepuluh Nopember Surabaya, Indonesia and a Computer Science Student at The University of Queensland.
 I love learning about new things and trying to contribute in a group related project

 I hope we can learn something new everyday together 😁